Skip to content

 • Shredded cheese: I use both shredded Monterey Jack and cheddar cheese grated from a block.
 It melts nicely into the dip adding a sharp cheesy punch.

-• Toppings: Sliced green onions, diced tomatoes, or fresh cilantro.
+• Bean and cheese dip toppings: Sliced green onions, diced tomatoes, or fresh cilantro.

 Showing how to make bean dip in a 4 step collage.